 Cinematographer: Harris Savides

 David Fincher’s Zodiac (2007) ushered a new standard of thriller.
 An exciting whodunnit extravaganza, and pursuit after a serial killer was traded for a stretched-over-time, vain investigation which painted a picture of just how bleak police work could be.
+But that irregular approach did not diminish the chance for David Fincher to direct Zodiac (2007) with audacity and genuine flair.

 The film’s crudeness wouldn’t be so palpable if not for the cinematography delivered by Harris Savides.
 As if set in a world drained out of vitality, each image is soaked in palettes of grey and green.
 Fincher spends much of the time in confined spaces of timid offices, and without any distracting visual gimmicks, Zodiac (2007) fully embraces its Neo-noir character.